The Cost of Vacant Positions

 Employees who remain in your organization are hurt by vacancies.
 The added workload and higher stress levels can result in a number of problems:

-- Sending a message that the company isn’t performing well
+- Sends a message to employees that the company isn’t performing well

 - Greater incidences of illness, absenteeism, and tardiness